hackercampcz/core/README.md

 This is repository with https://www.hackercamp.cz/ website and https://donut.hackercamp.cz/ companion application for registered hackers.

-Hacker Camp Donut is application that requieres Slack integration for user Sign In and other functionality.
+Hacker Camp Donut is application that requires Slack integration for user Sign In and other functionality.